kharchenkolab/Baysor/README.md

 ### Binary download

-The easiest way to install Baysor on Linux or MacOS is to download a binary from the [release section](https://github.com/kharchenkolab/Baysor/releases) (see *Assets* for your platform).
+The easiest way to install Baysor on Linux is to download a binary from the [release section](https://github.com/kharchenkolab/Baysor/releases) (see *Assets*).
 There, you can use *bin/baysor* executable.
+For other platforms, "Install as a Julia package" is a recommended way.
+*If you know how to reliably compile binaries for MacOS or Windows, please, let me know in issues or over email!*

 ### Install as a Julia package